The guide to buying in NYC

 Many New York City townhouses are located in Landmark Districts, where the Landmarks Preservation Commission (LPC) regulates modifications to preserve their historic character.
 Alterations affecting the public streetscape, such as changes to facades or windows, require LPC approval, which can extend project timelines and increase costs.
 However, these are protections that enhance long-term property value and ensure the human-scaled charm and ambiance of these neighborhoods endures for future generations.

-While single- and two-family homes are a significant portion of the market, Peter's expertise extends to 1-4 family residences and smaller multi-unit investment properties, including mixed-use buildings with apartments above retail stores.
+While single and two-family homes are a significant portion of the market, we work with 1-4 family residences and smaller multi-unit investment properties, including mixed-use buildings with apartments above retail stores.
 Whether you're a small independent building owner aiming to sell, complete a 1031 exchange, or lease a multi-family property, Peter provides personalized, high-quality service to meet your real estate needs.

 Buying a home in New York City is a multi-step journey that typically unfolds over the course of six months, though the timeline can vary based on market conditions and your personal circumstances.
 Helping people to navigate this process is the very essence of our work.
 Whether you're transitioning from selling a current home or coordinating the purchase with the end of a lease, there are many factors to keep in mind.
 Below is an overview of the key steps involved once you partner with Peter to begin the process.